Archfx/SnpsTools/README.md

-# Tutorial for Snps tool chain
+# Tutorial for Synopsys tool chain

 Log in to the server, clone this repo, Enjoy!